devchetan123/healthkart-clone/README.md

 You can also take the glimpse of our Project, just follow the below steps:

+    1.Clone the repository into into your local system.

+    2.got to the folder named frontend and run the command npm install in the terminal.

-    1.run the command npm run start in terminal to start the app at port 3000.
+    3.Now run the command npm start from the same folder(frontend).

-    2.Go to the browser you will land in the landing page just login using your mobile number.

 <br>